Kingston University 2001-2010, Brentford School For Girls 1995-2001, Wellington Primary School

 Senior lecturer in analytical and forensic chemistry

-Everything you do as a scientist is bringing everyone one step closer to improving the world and making life easier!
+Favourite thing to do in science Everything you do as a scientist is bringing everyone one step closer to improving the world and making life easier!
 Whether it is making new materials, or inventing new techniques to analyse evidence from a crime scene- the list is endless.

 As a university lecturer I am involved in passing on knowledge to young scientists, where I teach forensic students all about how the TV shows do not show justice to the amount of chemistry/science involved in Forensic science. but I also have a small army of my own research students who are looking at developing new materials and analytical techniques used in analysing samples.
 In particular my research is involved in developing new techniques in analysing evidence from crime scenes, in particular lipsticks and foundation stains!
 I also spend time in discovering and experimenting on making new materials that could be implanted in the body- in particular contact lenses and intraocular lenses.